Jeana Ripple

 Biography

 Jeana Ripple is a registered architect, principal and co-founder of the collaborative architecture firm, Mir Collective.
-Ripple’s work is recognized through international awards, competitions, and exhibitions for the translation of material manufacturing techniques into innovative architectural systems promoting local economic growth.
+Her practice and scholarship focus on the extensive civic and environmental implications of architectural design, particularly in relation to building materials.
+Ripple’s work is recognized through international awards, competitions, and exhibitions featuring spatial, temporal, social, and environmental explorations of building material assemblies.

-Ripple’s teaching combines design and advanced technology.
-Her courses include a design-based parametric structures course, graduate and undergraduate foundation design studios, material-prototyping studios, and advanced design computation courses.
+Ripple’s teaching combines design, research, and advanced technology.
+Her courses include graduate and undergraduate foundation design studios, design research methods courses, and advanced design computation courses.
 Ripple has been recognized by two national awards, the ACSA/AIAS New Faculty Teaching Award and the BTES Emerging Faculty Award, for innovative approaches to teaching building technology through design and performance-simulation.
 Ripple’s practice, scholarship, and teaching draw upon her combined background as a computer science engineer and architect to frame material resilience through a systems framework with varying scales, inputs, and objectives.

 Got it!